 Merging both worlds

 While content management systems make life easier, they can also give websites a cookie cutter look and feel that lacks originality and does not stand out.
 Just imagine another website using the same theme and layout and you can see how brand recognition can be affected.
 While themes can be tweaked and CSS can be modified, I am exploring the option of creating my own WordPress themes for both personal use and for my clients.
 This will bring back some of the originality of a hand coded website while keeping the valuable content management aspects of WordPress.

 The journey continues

 As I delve into the world of WordPress themes I have been directed to valuable resources for developing a new theme.
-The Bones Starter Theme removes much of the complexity of other themes and gives you an almost blank template to develop your theme from.
-Underscores is also another starter theme which allows you to set up some basic details about your theme even before downloading it.
+Underscores is a starter theme which allows you to set up some basic details about your theme even before downloading it.
 I also intend on spending some time in the Theme Development section of WordPress Codex.

 The end result of all this will hopefully be a more unique look and feel for my personal sites and business websites along with those of my clients.
 This is an interesting challenge and any feedback or tips are always welcome in the comments.